pchapin/scala/scalaness/plugin/README.txt

     Builds and then runs the Blink sample program.
 This allows the dynamic behavior of the sample to be checked.

-spartan.compile
-    Compiles the staged SpartanRPC sample program using the latest Scalaness.jar file.

-spartan.run
-    Builds and then runs the SpartanRPC sample program.

-clean, blink.clean, spartan.clean, all.clean
+clean, blink.clean, all.clean
-    Cleans the Scalaness plugin, the Blink sample, the SpartanRPC sample, or all three as appropriate.
+    Cleans the Scalaness plugin, the Blink sample, or both as appropriate.
 A clean operation removes all build artifacts and should restore your working copy to its original condition (modulo any changes you've made or additional files you've added explicitly).
 Note that cleaning Ant only removes artifacts created by Ant.
 You must clean the IntelliJ project separately if you've been using it.